 The skin around the vaccination site may become red or sore, or you may also experience itching, bruising or mild swelling.
 Some people may also experience a mild fever, muscle aches, headache, or swelling of the lymph gland (under the armpit).
 These symptoms usually resolve within two days but if you have any concerns, please speak to your Pharmacist or Healthcare Professional.

 In some instances, there may also be a risk of other effects such as fainting.
 If you have Guillain-Barre syndrome, there may be a risk of neurological symptoms.
-If either of these are relevant for you, please inform your Pharmacist before administering your vaccine.
+If either of these is relevant for you, please inform your Pharmacist before administering your vaccine.

 Customers should not have the flu vaccine if there is a known allergy to eggs or chicken feathers, or if they’ve had a known allergic reaction to a vaccine in the past.
 The vaccination will not be provided to those under 18 years of age, and in those over 65 years of age, a different type of vaccination strain is provided.